UK Tax Changes 2025-2026: Complete Guide to New Rates, Thresholds & Rules

 - Planning opportunities exist despite overall tax increases

 The 2025-26 tax year brings both challenges and opportunities.
 Frozen thresholds increase effective tax rates for many.
-But the substantial increase in pension allowances and the removal of lifetime limits provide significant planning opportunities if you can take advantage of them.
+The annual allowance remains £60,000 and the LTA charge is removed (with lump sum caps), which still provides planning opportunities for higher earners.

 Need to calculate your exact tax position for 2025-26?
 Use our comprehensive tax calculator to see how these changes affect your specific situation, complete with Scottish tax calculations, student loan repayments, and optimized pension contribution recommendations.